vasanthsathya/omnia/docs/source/Telemetry/index.rst

 Prerequisites
 ---------------

+* Ensure that the ``discovery_provision.yml`` playbook has been executed successfully.
+Post execution, an inventory file called ``bmc_group_data.csv`` file is created under the ``/opt/omnia/telemetry/`` directory.
+This file acts as the default inventory for the ``telemetry.yml`` playbook.

 * To enable telemetry support, set ``idrac_telemetry_support`` to ``true`` and ``idrac_telemetry_collection_type`` to ``prometheus`` in the ``telemetry_config.yml`` file.
 Then, run the ``prepare_oim.yml`` playbook, which deploys the containers necessary for the telemetry service.
 For more information, `click here <../OmniaInstallGuide/RHEL_new/prepare_oim.html#telemetry-config-yml>`_.

-* To enable federated telemetry support, set ``federated_idrac_telemetry_collection`` to ``true``.
+* To enable federated telemetry support, set ``federated_idrac_telemetry_collection`` to ``true`` in the ``telemetry_config.yml`` file.
 In this setup, the iDRAC telemetry container gathers data from all service nodes, each of which collects telemetry from its associated compute nodes.
 This enables centralized monitoring, analysis, and visualization.

-* Ensure that the ``discovery_provision.yml`` playbook has been executed successfully.
-Post execution, an inventory file called ``bmc_group_data.csv`` file is created under the ``/opt/omnia/telemetry/`` directory.
-This file acts as the default inventory for the ``telemetry.yml`` playbook.
+.. csv-table:: telemetry_config.yml
+   :file: ../../Tables/telemetry_config.csv
+   :header-rows: 1
+   :keepspace:

 .. note:: To update the ``bmc_username`` and ``bmc_password`` fields in the ``omnia_config_credentials.yml`` input file for the connected iDRACs, use the command provided below.
 Do not alter any other fields in the file, as this may lead to unexpected failures.
 For more information, `click here <../OmniaInstallGuide/RHEL_new/credentials_utility.html>`_.
     ::